-Dosa Recipe, How to Make Dosa Batter
+Dosa Recipe, How to make Dosa Batter

 Dosa recipe with homemade batter served with chutney

-About Dosa
+About Dosa Recipe

 Equipment & tools required

 Griddle/ tawa: If you are a beginner you may start learning to make dosa on a non-stick griddle.
 In India traditionally a cast iron tawa (ex: like a lodge 10.5”griddle) is used to make dosas.
+This kind of tawa has low edges like a griddle which makes spreading easier.
+A pan with high edges won’t let you spread the batter well.

 Ingredients & Substitutes